U.S. renews Iran sanctions, grants oil waivers to China, seven others

 Joint output from the world’s top producers - Russia, the United States and Saudi Arabia - in October rose above 33 million bpd for the first time, up 10 million bpd since 2010.

+U.S. officials have said the countries given temporary exemptions will deposit revenue in escrow accounts for Tehran to use solely for humanitarian purposes.

-Additional reporting by Devika Krishna Kumar in NEW YORK, Jane Chung in SEOUL, Kaori Kaneko and Osamu Tsukimori in TOKYO, Ben Blanchard in BEIJING, Nidhi Verma in NEW DELHI and Lesley Wroughton in WASHINGTON; Writing by Humeyra Pamuk, Henning Gloystein and Dmitry Zhdannikov; Editing by David Gaffen, Bill Trott and James Dalgleish
+Additional reporting by Devika Krishna Kumar in NEW YORK, Jane Chung in SEOUL, Kaori Kaneko and Osamu Tsukimori in TOKYO, Ben Blanchard in BEIJING, Nidhi Verma in NEW DELHI and Lesley Wroughton, Timothy Gardner and Roberta Rampton in WASHINGTON; Writing by Henning Gloystein and Dmitry Zhdannikov; Editing by David Gaffen, Bill Trott and James Dalgleish